 - Stop spending more than you make!
 Too many Canadians use credit for personal expenses and other unnecessary spending.
 You don't need to try to pretend you're something you're not and then end up financially blind-sided down the road.
 Be happy with what you have and start enjoying life without endless shopping!
 You'll be far happier and live with minimal stress too.
 Keep this in mind before you plan your next trip.
 You'll thank us later.

 - Are you saving for emergencies?
 This is also an area that many people don't pay enough attention to.
 Emergencies arise at one point or another in life--the question is "Are you ready?"
 Being financially prepared for the unexpected really demonstrates proper money management!
+Then you don't have to run to a loan agency all the time.
+Or deal with a direct lender if you don't have to.

 If you follow just one of these tips you can improve your financial situation and become a better money manager as well.
 Don't follow the crowd and end up with the same problems.
 Be independent and be ready to make a difference in your financial life.
 As you grow older you'll be glad for making those smart choices now.
 Looking for more?
 Check out 10 more money saving hacks.